viyadb/website/docs/samples.md

 Samples
 ========

-The following section contains several examples that cover most of the ViyaDB features.
+The following section contains several examples that cover most of the ViyaDB features using single database instance.

 ## Running